-North Metro Chorus, five-time international a cappella gold medalist, is thrilled to be hosting the second annual Youth A Cappella Challenge, a showcase for youth a cappella groups.
+North Metro Chorus, five-time international a cappella gold medalist, is thrilled to be hosting the third annual Youth A Cappella Challenge, a showcase for youth a cappella groups.

 Save the Date…